Seiya Suzuki Player Props: Cubs vs. White Sox

 Seiya Suzuki At The Plate

-- Suzuki has an RBI in 24 of 80 games this season, with multiple RBI in seven of them.
-He has also driven in three or more of his team's runs in two contests.
+- Suzuki has picked up an RBI in 29.6% of his games this season, with two or more RBI in 8.6% of his games.
+He has also produced three or more runs in two contests.

-- He has scored in 31 of 80 games this year, and more than once 4 times.
+- He has scored in 39.5% of his games this season, with two or more runs scored in 4.9%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.